dazuma/toys/toys/docs/guide.md

 it remains falsy.
 The two flags `-s` and `--shout` are effectively synonyms and have the same effect.
 A flag declaration can include any number of synonyms.

-As with arguments, Toys will provide a method that you can call to retrieve the option value set by a flag.
-In this case, a method called `shout` will be available, and will return either true or false.
+As with arguments, Toys can provide a method that you can call to retrieve the option value set by a flag.
+This method is provided if the flag name is a symbol representing a valid method name that does not collide with a method already present.
+In our example, Toys provides a method called `shout` that returns either true or false.
 If the option name cannot be made into a method, you can retrieve the value by calling {Toys::Context#get}.

 #### Flag types